 Wisconsin Wildlife Rehabilitators Association is a professional organization of and for wildlife rehabilitators.
 The Wisconsin Wildlife Rehabilitators Association does not provide rehabilitation wildlife services.

 The Wisconsin Department of Natural Resources (WDNR) Wildlife Rehabilitation Directory provides listings by location of licensed wildlife rehabilitators, along with notes regarding the facility and species accepted.
-The website is also updated with current information regarding diseases that may impact wildlife and wildlife rehabilition.
+The website is also updated with current information regarding diseases that may impact wildlife and wildlife rehabilitation.

 Orphaned red fox admitted into rehabilitation.
 Photo credit: Wisconsin Humane Society